 - rug: A simple tiling by a polyhedron with 14 faces.
 Better than Williams' polyhedron at approximating the actual distribution of polygons found in uniform mixtures of soap bubbles.

-- P8: A polyhedron with 13 faces that fills space with its mirror image in a racemic mixture.
+- P8: A polyhedron with 13 faces that fills space together with its mirror image in a racemic mixture.
 Halfway between the rhombic dodecahedron and the truncated octahedron.
-This is basically the Voronoi cell of alpha nitrogen (space group Pa3).
+This is the Voronoi cell of alpha nitrogen (space group Pa3).
 Note that the tiling is made of congruent polyhedra.
 Also note that due to surface area minimization constraint and the symmetry of the tiling, this geometrical embedding contains flat quadrilaterals and hexagons, but also non-planar pentagons, thus making the polyhedron non-convex.
 A convex version is available upon request.

 - Q12: A space-filling polyhedron with 12 faces.
 There are many known dodecahedral space-fillers.
 I haven't been able to find this in the literature, though.

 - Comparison between Lord Kelvin's truncated octahedron, the Weaire-Phelan structure and the P42a partition.

 - Classification of periodic models for foams based on symmetry.

 - Affine nodal gyroid periodic surfaces: Obtained from an approximation by implicit functions of Schoen's G minimal surface.

 - Weaire-Phelan foam: The partition of space into regions of equal volume having the lowest known surface area.